osxmidi/juicysfplugin/README.md

 # Linux make instructions

+There are vst3 and lv2 binaries available on the Releases page.

 Rename the unzipped JUCE folder to JUCE and move it to the home folder

 Unzip this repository/clone inside the JUCE folder